 The afternoon Plenary Session will keep you awake and on your toes.
 This session will involve a number of case studies allowing you to play the role of the Donor, Development Officer, or Financial Advisor/Estate Planning Attorney.
 Specific case studies will also be provided describing the dynamics of the Donor, Development Officer and outside advisors.
 Personal visit experiences will also be discussed.

 - When You Have done Everything Else, Try Planned Giving - Paul Strawhecker, MPA, ACFRE, President, Paul J. Strawhecker, Inc.

 Learn how to integrate a planned giving program with your development program and feel comfortable doing it without being a legal expert or planned giving guru.

-- Prospect Research - Chelsea Santoro, Jacksonville University
+- (Almost) 2020 Vision: The Modern Prospect Researcher - Chelsea Santoro, Jacksonville University

 - Unlocking the Form 990: What the Form 990 can tell financial advisors about an organization and what the 990 says about your organization - Laura A. Collins, Director, Development and Exempt Organizations, KPMG LLP

 The Form 990 is chocked full of information about charitable organizations.
 The Form can be used by donors to determine whether an organization is worthy of their charitable contributions.
 Organizations also need to consider the dearth of information that is publicly available and what their Form 990 says about them.
 Donors want to support organizations that demonstrate strong governance and success in their charitable endeavors.
 The “why” behind questions are asked on the Form 990 will be the focus of the conversation rather than how to fill out the Form.
 This will be an interactive session for individuals of all levels with an inviting atmosphere for questions and answers.